JRDNVI/WebApp-Assign01/README.md

   - There is a sign in and sign up option.
   - The current user can be seen at the top left of the site header

++ Added pagination
+  - Changed API calls to take in a parameter for page number.
+Imported pagination, created a handle for when the pagination component is clicked which returns a number i.e. page number.
+    Then the handle function sets the page the user wants and refetch is used to make a new API call with the updated page number.

 ## Setup requirements.
 npm install